-1) ut11+ut12 is Julian Date, apportioned in any convenient way between the two arguments, for example where ut11 is the Julian
+1) utll+utl2 is Julian Date, apportioned in any convenient way between the two arguments, for example where utll is the Julian

 Day Number and ut12 is the fraction of a day.
 The returned

 2) The argument dt is classical Delta T.